 Cannabis has been used for thousands of years because of its many properties but only recently cannabinoids and their derivatives have starting gaining the importance that they deserve within research.
 Mechanisms of action were an unsolved mystery until tetrahydrocannabinol (THC) and the first cannabinoid receptor, CB1 were discovered, followed by the endocannabinoids, anandamide (arachidonoylethanolamide, AEA) and 2-arachidonoylglycerol (2-AG).1–3 AEA, 2-AG and the CB receptors have been regrouped and classified by physiologists as the endocannabinoid system (ECS).1–3 The ECS is a complex network of neurotransmitters and receptors that work together in signaling and transmitting information throughout the body, modulating essential neurovegetative functions and helping the maintenance of body homeostasis.4 AEA is most often the tonic signaling agent of the ECS and regulator of synaptic transmission, while 2-AG acts as a phasic signal activator in neuronal depolarization and mediator of synaptic plasticity.5 Phytocannabinoids on the other hand, are terpenophenolic compounds naturally occurring in Cannabis plants.
-Among them, we find not only the psychoactive tetrahydrocannabinol (THC), but also non-psychoactive molecules like cannabidiol (CBD), cannabinol (CBN), cannabigerol (CBG) cannabichromene (CBC) and many others.6 CBG type of molecules are the natural precursors of cannabinoids, and they have been demonstrated in several independent studies to have many different therapeutic properties and thus to be a promising tool for the development of novel therapies for the treatment of a wide range of ailments.7,8 We aim with this article to inform the scientific community about the last developments of research on CBG properties and therapeutic effects.
+Among them, we find not only the psychoactive tetrahydrocannabinol (THC), but also non-psychoactive molecules like cannabidiol (CBD), cannabinol (CBN), cannabigerol (CBG) cannabichromene (CBC) and many others.6 CBG type of molecules are the natural precursors of cannabinoids, and they have been demonstrated in several independent studies to have many different therapeutic properties and thus to be a promising tool for the development of novel therapies for the treatment of a wide range of ailments.7,8 We aim with this div to inform the scientific community about the last developments of research on CBG properties and therapeutic effects.

 CBG isolation has been reported for the first time in 1964, when Y. Gaony et al. reported the structure and the partial synthesis of many cannabinoids, among them CBG.9 However, since CBG is present in most of the Cannabis types only in relatively small amount, researchers concentrated their efforts in the more abundant cannabinoids THC and CBD.10–16 Beside the cannabinoids occurring in nature, in the last decades many synthetic cannabinoid-inspired compounds have been synthetized as lead drugs for the pharmaceutical market.17,18 Some of these chemically modified cannabinoids do not have the psychotropic effects attributed to THC but at the same time, retain some of the already known cannabinoids therapeutic properties.
 17,18 However, synthetic drugs have often the downsides of containing solvent residues and by being novel compounds, to carry with them severe and sometimes life-threatening adverse effects.19,20 Cannabinoids, on the other hand, have been used for their recreational and therapeutic effects for a very long time and no life-threatening side effects have ever been reported.21